YangF0917/StandupBot/README.md

    - `pickme`: moves the sender to the front of the list
    - `last`: moves the sender to the back of the list
    - `@<user>`: moves the specified user to the front of the list
-- postscrum indicators coming in a future patch

 ps `<team>` `<option>`:
 - configures daily postscrum messages (weekdays) for the channel in which the command is sent